-Establish feedback process from workers.
+Establish a feedback process for workers.

-Feedback from workers includes awareness surveys to confirm the degree of understanding and participation in continuous improvements in response to the proposals by the workers, and a system for handling complaints.
+Feedback from workers includes awareness surveys to confirm the degree of understanding and participation in continuous improvements in response to the proposals by the workers and a system for handling complaints.
 Workers who made a complaint must not be treated disadvantageously.